-If previously anv unrecorded archaeological materials are encountered during activities in the project area, the SHPO should be notified immediately.
-If human is discovered. skeletal material the construction activities should cease, local law enforcement and the SHPO should be notified immediately, and SHPO guidelines should be followed.
+If any previously unrecorded archaeological materials are encountered during activities in the project area, the SHPO should be notified immediately.
+If human skeletal material is discovered, the construction activities should cease, local law enforcement and the SHPO should be notified immediately, and SHPO guidelines should be followed.